RazorBest/crypto-homework-guide/README.md

     return cipher
 ```

-This can stiil be broken if an attacker does a **bruteforce attack**.
+This can still be broken if an attacker does a **bruteforce attack**.

 The bruteforce approach would be viable if the text size is small enough.
 Currently, the text size for AES is 128 bits.
 Sadly, generating 2^128 messages is computationally **hard**.